-According to the NAR, seasonally adjusted existing home sale transactions for the year ended December 2020 (preliminary) increased to 6.8 million compared to 5.5 million for the year ended December 2019.
-The NAR anticipates transactions to continue with pace however due to low inventory level recovery may not be sustainable.
+According to the NAR, seasonally adjusted existing home sale transactions for the year ended December 2021 (preliminary) decreased to 6.2 million compared to 6.7 million for the year ended December 2020.
+The NAR anticipates transactions to decrease slightly in 2022 due to higher mortgage rates.

-According to the NAR, nationwide existing home sales average price for December 2020 (preliminary) was \$309 compared to \$275 in December 2019.
-Due to low supply and high demand, the average sale price is expected to increase through 2021.
-However, it is still too early to predict the extent of the effects of the ongoing COVID-19 pandemic will have on home sales prices.
+According to the NAR, nationwide existing home sales average price for December 2021 (preliminary) was \$358,000, up 15.8% from \$309,200 in December 2020.
+Due to high demand and modest expected increase in supply, the average sale price is expected to increase through 2022.
+However, it is still too early to predict the extent of the effects of the ongoing COVID-19 pandemic will have on the economy and home sales prices.